garronej/evt/docs/api/operator.md

     Uses the previous matched event data transformation as input à la `Array.prototype.reduce`

 {% hint style="warning" %}
-Operators do not have to be [pure](https://en.wikipedia.org/wiki/Pure_function) they can use variables avalible in scope and involve time `(Date.now())`, but they **must not have any side effect**.
-In perticular they can not modify their input.
+Operators do not have to be [pure, they](https://en.wikipedia.org/wiki/Pure_function) can use variables available in scope and involve time `(Date.now())`, but they **must not have any side effect**.
+In particular they cannot modify their input.
 {% endhint %}

 ## Operator - Filter

-Let us consider the example use of an operator that filter out everey word that does not start with 'H'.
+Let us consider the example use of an operator that filters out every word that does not start with 'H'.

 ```typescript
 import { Evt } from "evt";